tobru/puppet-knot/README.md

   Default: On Debian 'knot'.
 Package name to install knot

 [*package_repo_key*]
-  Default: Depends on $::lsbdistid, see params.pp
+  Default: Depends on $::lsbdistid, see params.pp.
   Only used when $manage_package_repo is true.
   Signing key of the packages

 [*package_repo_key_src*]
-  Default: Depends on $::lsbdistid, see params.pp
+  Default: Depends on $::lsbdistid, see params.pp.
   Only used when $manage_package_repo is true.
   Source of the package signing public key

 [*package_repo_location*]
-  Default: Depends on $::lsbdistid, see params.pp
+  Default: Depends on $::lsbdistid, see params.pp.
   Only used when $manage_package_repo is true.
   Location of the package repository

 [*package_repo_repos*]
-  Default: Depends on $::lsbdistid, see params.pp
+  Default: Depends on $::lsbdistid, see params.pp.
   Only used when $manage_package_repo is true.
   Repos used on the repository location